kairwang01/revo_app/revo/README.md

 ## License and Contribution

 This repository represents an educational prototype.
-Contributions should focus on enhancing the static frontend, improving backend integrations, or extending the documented specification.
+Contributions is focused on enhancing the static frontend, improving backend integrations, or extending the documented specification.
 When proposing changes, keep the documentation synchronized so product, engineering, and operations stay aligned.